HEAD's freeride line, the "KORE" series, is a comprehensive lineup centered around the lightweight and strong material "Graphene."

-KORE has been part of HEAD's freeski line since the 2018 season.
-The category has continued to expand year after year, and its comprehensiveness is remarkable even within the brand.
+"KORE," HEAD's freeski line, has been in their lineup since the 2018 season.
+The category continues to expand year after year, and its comprehensiveness is remarkable within the brand.
 For the

-2022 season, the lineup will include 10 models in total, six for men and four for women.
-This is the second-highest number after HEAD's core competition ski line.
+2022 season, it will feature a total of 10 models: 6 for men and 4 for women.
+This is the second largest number after HEAD's main competition ski line.

 The KORE series is popular with everyone from freeride competitors to skiers, thanks to its wide range of models with waist widths ranging from 85 to 117 mm